Buses in Malmö: Plus lines

 Skånetrafiken also operate some specialised routes within Malmö.
 On days where Malmö FF are playing home games buses are operated as number 84 to Stadion from Klagshamn, Segevång, Riseberga, Nydala and Västra hamnen.
 A bus service within the Skåne University Hospital area in Malmö is also operated as number 99.

 MalmöExpressen

 MalmöExpressen bus on Line 5 at Malmö C.

 MalmöExpressen (MEX) is the name used by Skånetrafiken for bus rapid transit services within Malmö.
-Currently two lines, 5 and 8, are operated as MalmöExpressen, with another three (2, 4 and 10) planned to be converted to an MEX standard.
-The MalmöExpressen is operated with gas-electric hybrid buses on Line 5 and fully electric buses on Line 8.
+Currently three lines, 4, 5 and 8, are operated as MalmöExpressen, with another two (2 and 10) planned to be converted to MEX standard.
+MalmöExpressen is operated with gas-electric hybrid buses on Line 5 and fully electric buses on Line 8.

 MalmöExpressen Line 5 was the first BRT line to be introduced in Sweden when the first regular service ran on 1 June 2014.
-Line 5 was originally intended as a stop-gap measure, with the busways built enabling a construction of the future tramway being planned at the time.
+Line 5 was originally intended as a stop-gap measure, with the busways built enabling construction of the future tramway being planned at the time.
 However, political issues resulted in these plans being shelved.